-SAMUEL BOISSIÈRE AND ALESSANDRA SARTI
+SAMUEL BOISSIÈRE, TOBIAS HECKEL, AND ALESSANDRA SARTI

 ABSTRACT.
-We prove that the Fano variety of lines of a cuspidal cyclic cubic fourfold is a symplectic variety with transversal $A_2$ -singularities and we study the properties of the nonsymplectic order three automorphism induced by the covering automorphism on the irreducible holomorphic symplectic manifold obtained by blowing up the singular locus.
+We prove that the Fano variety of lines of a cuspidal cyclic cubic fourfold is a symplectic variety with transversal A_2 -singularities and we study the properties of the nonsymplectic order three automorphism induced by the covering automorphism on the irreducible holomorphic symplectic manifold obtained by blowing up the singular locus.

-1. INTRODUCTION
+1. Introduction

-The classification of the automorphisms and birational transformations of irreducible holomorphic (IHS) manifolds is an intensive area of research that uses the global Torelli theorem of Markmann-Verbitsky [28, 34] and the recent results of Bayer-Macrì [5] to describe the nef and movable cones.
-Cuspidal cyclic cubic fourfolds are contructed as triple coverings of nodal cubic threefolds.
+The classification of the automorphisms and birational transformations of irreducible holomorphic (IHS) manifolds is an intensive area of research that uses the global Torelli theorem of Markmann-Verbitsky [30, 37] and the recent results of Bayer-Macri [5] to describe the nef and movable cones.
+Cuspidal cyclic cubic fourfolds are constructed as triple coverings of nodal cubic threefolds.
 Their Fano varieties of lines are important since their periods are limit points under nodal degenerations of smooth cubic threefolds.
-They have been studied in [10] in the framework of the construction of moduli spaces, period maps and period domains of nonsymplectic automorphisms on IHS manifolds deformation equivalent to the Hilbert square of a K3 surface, as a hyper-Kähler interpretation of the theory developed by Allcock-Carlson-Toledo [1].
+They have been studied by Boissière-Camere-Sarti [10] in the framework of the construction of moduli spaces, period maps and period domains of nonsymplectic automorphisms on IHS manifolds deformation equivalent to the Hilbert square of a K3 surface, as a hyper-Kähler interpretation of the theory developed by Allcock-Carlson-Toledo [1].
 The meaning of the degeneracy of the automorphism is that when the period point goes to the closure of the period domain, the automorphism of the family jumps to another family with a bigger invariant lattice.
-In [9, 10] the limit family is constructed using Hilbert squares of K3 surfaces with natural automorphisms, following the classification of Artebani-Sarti [3].
+Boissière-Camere-Sarti [9, 10] construct the limit family using Hilbert squares of K3 surfaces with natural automorphisms, following the classification of Artebani-Sarti [3].

-Starting from a nodal cubic threefold $C \subset \mathbb{P}^4$ , the triple covering of $\mathbb{P}^4$ ramified along C defines a cuspidal cyclic cubic fourfold Y. We denote by $\sigma$ the automorphism of its Fano variety of lines F(Y) induced by the covering automorphism $\iota$ .
-The singular locus $\Sigma$ of F(Y) is a K3 surface with an automorphism $\tau$ induced by $\iota$ .
+Starting from a nodal cubic threefold $C \subset \mathbb{P}^4$, the triple covering of \mathbb{P}^4 ramified along C defines a cuspidal cyclic cubic fourfold Y. We denote by σ the automorphism of its Fano variety of lines F(Y), induced by the covering automorphism ι .
+The singular locus Σ of F(Y) is a K3 surface with an automorphism τ induced by ι .
 Theorem 4.1 is the main result of this note.
-We describe the singularities of the Fano variety of lines of a cuspidal cyclic cubic fourfold, its symplectic resolution and the corresponding divisorial contraction of the Hilbert square of the underlying K3 surface.
+We describe the singularities of the Fano variety of lines of a cuspidal cyclic cubic fourfold, its symplectic resolution and the corresponding divisorial contraction of the Hilbert square $\Sigma^{[2]}$ of the underlying K3 surface.
 We are mostly interested in the behavior of the automorphisms induced by the covering automorphism:

 Theorem.
-(Theorem 4.1) Let Y be a cuspidal cyclic cubic fourfold with one cusp $\varsigma$ .
+(Theorem 4.1) Let Y be a cuspidal cyclic cubic fourfold with one cusp ς .